 - Think and Grow Rich – Understanding and implementing the principles in this classic book can change your life.
 This is one of the bestselling non-fiction books of all time, originally written in 1937 by Napoleon Hill, and still very relevant today.
 This book will show you the formula and philosophy to getting anything you want in life, and not just riches (don’t be mislead by the title).
 I reread this during the first year of my Freedom Lifestyle, while I was traveling in Southeast Asia in 2013.
 I can’t imagine where I’d be today without it.
 I’m truly indebted to this man, the lessons learned are priceless.

-Disclosure: Please note that some of the links above are referral (affiliate) links, and at zero additional cost to you, I will receive a small referral bonus if you decide to make a purchase.
-Please understand that I have personal experience with all of these companies.
-I recommend them because I believe they are helpful and useful, not because of the small commissions I make if you decide to buy something.
-Please only spend any money on these products if you feel you need them or they will help you achieve your goals.
+Disclosure: This website contains no advertising, and each article takes countless hours of research and writing in an aim to create useful, insightful content.
+One of the ways you can support my work is by using my links when purchasing products/services I recommend.
+Some of these are referral (affiliate) links, and at zero additional cost to you I will receive a small referral bonus or commission if you decide to make a purchase.
+I recommend these products because I believe they are helpful and useful, not because of the small bonuses I make if you decide to buy something.